junxit/us-congress-bills-113/bill.md

 # H.R.
 5059

-> To direct the Secretary of Defense and the Secretary of Veterans Affairs to provide for the conduct of annual evaluations of mental health care and suicide prevention programs of the Department of Defense and the Department of Veterans Affairs, to review the terms or characterization of the discharge or separation of certain individuals from the Armed Forces, to require a pilot program on loan repayment for psychiatrists who agree to serve in the Veterans Health Administration of the Department of Veterans Affairs, and for other purposes.
+> To direct the Secretary of Veterans Affairs to provide for the conduct of annual evaluations of mental health care and suicide prevention programs of the Department of Veterans Affairs, to require a pilot program on loan repayment for psychiatrists who agree to serve in the Veterans Health Administration of the Department of Veterans Affairs, and for other purposes.

 ## § 1.
 Short title

 This Act may be cited as the “Clay Hunt Suicide Prevention for American Veterans Act” or the “Clay Hunt SAV Act”.

 ## § 2.
-Evaluations of mental health care and suicide prevention programs of Department of Veterans Affairs and Department of Defense
+Evaluations of mental health care and suicide prevention programs of Department of Veterans Affairs

 - **(a)** *Evaluations*
-  - **(1)** *In general* Not less frequently than once each year, the Secretary concerned shall provide for the conduct of an evaluation of the mental health care and suicide prevention programs carried out under the laws administered by such Secretary.
+  - **(1)** *In general* Not less frequently than once each year, the Secretary of Veterans Affairs shall provide for the conduct of an evaluation of the mental health care and suicide prevention programs carried out under the laws administered by the Secretary.
   - **(2)** *Elements* Each evaluation conducted under paragraph (1) shall—
     - **(A)** use metrics that are common among and useful for practitioners in the field of mental health care and suicide prevention;
-    - **(B)** identify the most effective mental health care and suicide prevention programs conducted by the Secretary concerned, including such programs conducted at a Center of Excellence;
+    - **(B)** identify the most effective mental health care and suicide prevention programs conducted by the Secretary, including such programs conducted at a Center of Excellence;
-    - **(C)** identify the cost-effectiveness of each programs identified under subparagraph (B); and
+    - **(C)** identify the cost-effectiveness of each program identified under subparagraph (B);
+    - **(D)** measure the satisfaction of patients with respect to the care provided under each such program; and
-    - **(D)** propose best practices for caring for individuals who suffer from mental health disorders or are at risk of suicide.
+    - **(E)** propose best practices for caring for individuals who suffer from mental health disorders or are at risk of suicide, including such practices conducted or suggested by other departments or agencies of the Federal Government, including the Substance Abuse and Mental Health Services Administration of the Department of Health and Human Services.
-  - **(3)** *Third party* Each evaluation conducted under paragraph (1) shall be conducted by an independent third party unaffiliated with the Department of Veterans Affairs and the Department of Defense.
-Such third party shall submit to the Secretary concerned each such evaluation as appropriate.
+  - **(3)** *Third party* Each evaluation conducted under paragraph (1) shall be conducted by an independent third party unaffiliated with the Department of Veterans Affairs.
+Such third party shall submit to the Secretary each such evaluation.
-  - **(4)** *Submission* The Secretary concerned shall annually submit to the Committees on Armed Services and the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report that contains the most recent evaluation submitted to the Secretary under paragraph (3).
+- **(b)** *Annual submission* Not later than December 1 of each year, beginning in 2015, the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives a report that contains the following:
-- **(b)** *Secretary concerned defined* In this section, the term Secretary concerned means—
-  - **(1)** the Secretary of Veterans Affairs with respect to matters concerning the Department of Veterans Affairs; and
+  - **(1)** The most recent evaluations submitted to the Secretary under subsection (a)(3) that the Secretary has not previously submitted to such Committees.
-  - **(2)** the Secretary of Defense with respect to matters concerning the Department of Defense.
+  - **(2)** Any recommendations the Secretary considers appropriate.

 ## § 3.
-Review of characterization or terms of discharge from the Armed Forces of individuals with mental health disorders alleged to affect terms of discharge

-- **(a)** *In general* Section 1553(d) of title 10, United States Code, is amended by adding at the end the following new paragraph:
-  > - **(3)**
-  >   - **(A)** In addition to the requirements of paragraph (1) and (2), in the case of a former member described in subparagraph (B), the Board shall—
-  >     - **(i)** review medical evidence of the Secretary of Veterans Affairs or a civilian health care provider that is presented by the former member; and
-  >     - **(ii)** review the case with a presumption of administrative irregularity and place the burden on the Secretary concerned to prove, by a preponderance of the evidence, that no error or injustice occurred.
-  >   - **(B)** A former member described in this subparagraph is a former member described in paragraph (1) or a former member whose application for relief is based in whole or in part on matters relating to post-traumatic stress disorder or traumatic brain injury as supporting rationale or as justification for priority consideration whose post-traumatic stress disorder or traumatic brain injury is related to combat or military sexual trauma, as determined by the Secretary concerned.

-## § 4.
 Publication of Internet website to provide information regarding mental health care services

-- **(a)** *In general* The Secretary of Veterans Affairs shall publish an Internet website that serves as a centralized source to provide veterans with information regarding all of the mental health care services provided by the Secretary.
+- **(a)** *In general* Using funds made available to the Secretary of Veterans Affairs to publish the Internet websites of the Department of Veterans Affairs, the Secretary shall survey the existing Internet websites and information resources of the Department to publish an Internet website that serves as a centralized source to provide veterans with information regarding all of the mental health care services provided by the Secretary.
-- **(b)** *Elements* The Internet website published under subsection (a) shall provide to veterans information regarding all of the mental health care services available in the Veteran Integrated Service Network that the veteran is seeking such services, including, with respect to each medical center and community-based outpatient center in the Veterans Integrated Service Network—
+- **(b)** *Elements* The Internet website published under subsection (a) shall provide to veterans information regarding all of the mental health care services available in the Veteran Integrated Service Network that the veteran is seeking such services, including, with respect to each medical center, Vet Center (as defined in section 1712A of title 38, United States Code), and community-based outpatient center in the Veterans Integrated Service Network—
   - **(1)** the name and contact information of each social work office;
   - **(2)** the name and contact information of each mental health clinic;
   - **(3)** a list of appropriate staff; and